 The Club Series will award 3 points for each competitor to a registered club, and each individual will receive their own 3 points.
 Every round win has a point value of 10, which will be scored for both the club (all five classes) and individual participant (the five categories outlined earlier).
 The one-time annual registration fee for each club is $40.

 High School Race Information

 The High School program will be contested at four races this season.
 Individually, students receive 3 points to enter the event, and 10 points for every winning round.
 The exact same thing holds true for the overall school championship.
 To run the high school series, competitors are required to be enrolled and attending school (if a student drops out, high school racing privileges are revoked and individual points are deducted).
 Points are awarded to the school you attend.
 Additionally, Alumni competitors will garner points at all four races.
 The final race will take place on September 14.

 Junior Dragster Race Information

 The Junior Championship at Firebird will follow the same layout as our companion Gold Cup program.
 Regular events will offer 16 pts. to enter, 10 per round win.
 The only difference is in the bonus races, which will be set-up to reward participation in the following manner: 3 events – 25 pts., 6 events – 25 pts., and 9 events – 25 pts.
 In addition, Juniors (the top eight in points) will earn a spot on the Firebird Team to compete at the Summit E.T.
-Finals on Sept.
-1-3, 2017, at Woodburn Dragstrip.
+Finals on Aug.
+30-31, Sept.
+1-2, 2018, at Firebird.
 All Junior point’s races are outlined in the track schedule.